Postil of Mikalojus Daukša: Language

 The translation was done almost word-by-word without any larger alteration to meaning.
 It appears that church officials wanted a faithful copy of Wujek's postil which they considered well suited for the Counter-Reformation.
 Researchers have identified about 200 text deletions but majority of them seem to be mechanical errors.
 Such rather mechanical approach to translation produced some failed neologisms, introduced barbarisms, and hampered syntax.
 Some references to "us" as Poles (and not Lithuanians) and to the deceased Pope Gregory XIII as the current pope could be explained by the word-by-word approach to translation.

 Nevertheless, the translation is noted for its overall quality and lexical richness.
 Daukša paid particular attention to provide synonyms to enrich the reader and to appease speakers of different Lithuanian dialects.
 When a Lithuanian equivalent was not available, Daukša preferred internationalisms based on Latin or Greek over loanwords from Slavic languages.
 Daukša also invented new Lithuanian words, often by compounding or by adding suffixes or prefixes.
 A particular challenge were words for abstract concepts (e.g. shame, example, luxury, cause, etc.), but it is hard to determine which were Daukša's neologisms and which were taken from everyday language.
 He often chose stronger and more expressive words than the Polish original to strengthen the emotional impact, to make the language more dynamic.
 Daukša borrowed from the spoken language of the people and was not shy to use some coarse language.
 He aimed the sermons at the poorly educated villagers and tried to use common, everyday language.
 In the process, some saints or Biblical figures lost some of their otherworldliness and acquired features familiar to local Lithuanians.
 Both Wujek and Daukša were familiar with the art of rhetoric.
 Wujek frequently used periodic sentences that Daukša preserved and in some instances improved.
 Daukša was successful in translating various proverbs, rhyming them or polishing their parallel construction.

 The postil was printed in the Gothic script.
-Daukša borrowed many elements of orthography from the Polish language, for example letters w and ł, but also introduced some innovations, including ogonek letters į and ų.
+Daukša borrowed many elements of orthography from the Polish language, for example letters w and ł, but also introduced some innovations, including the ogonek letters į and ų.
 While these letters are part of the standard modern Lithuanian, they were forgotten and then re-imported from texts published in East Prussia.
 He used various complex diacritic signs to indicate pronunciation nuances as well as stress.
 Catholic Postil is the oldest Lithuanian text with stress marks making it particularly interesting to linguists.